Samizic29/ECOMMERCE-PRICE-MONITORING-ANALYSIS-USING-PYTHON/README.md

 -  For each brand of laptop, the price increases as the laptop version increases.

 ## CONCLUSIONS
-> From the project, I was able to scrape the data based on three laptop brands(Apple, Dell and HP) on eBay using BeautifulSoup, perform data wrangling(gather, assess and cleaning) and exploratory analysis to identify trends and patterns in prices across different laptop brands.
+> From the project, I was able to scrape the data based on three laptop brands(Apple, Dell and HP) on eBay by web scraping (BeautifulSoup), perform data wrangling(gather, assess and cleaning) and exploratory analysis to identify trends and patterns in prices across different laptop brands.

 > Further analysis can be done on this project; price trends over time, comparing the prices across different specifications (RAM, Storage etc.) and price correlation analysis.